rayanwaked/Skyliner/README.md

 Skyliner uses Swift Package Manager (SPM) to manage its external libraries.
 Key dependencies include:

-* **ATProtoKit (v0.30.0):** A Swift client library for Bluesky’s AT Protocol – handles networking and data models for BlueSky integration.
+* **ATProtoKit (v0.30.0):** A Swift client library for Bluesky’s AT Protocol – handles networking and data models for Bluesky integration.
 * **KeychainSwift (v24.0.0):** Used for securely storing sensitive data (e.g. authentication tokens) in the iOS Keychain.
 * **SwiftLog (Apple Swift Logging API v1.6.3):** Provides a flexible logging mechanism used by the app for debug and error logging.
 * **SwiftSyntax (v600.0.1):** Swift syntax parsing library (included as a dependency, potentially for future development needs or as a transient dependency of other packages).